 Streamlined and automated operational controls, processes and functions using Continuous Improvements methodology, which allowed scope expansion without additional resources.

-Some of the skills we found on group manager resumes included "client facing," "project management," and "customer service."
-We have detailed the most important group manager responsibilities below.
+Common skills that a group manager uses to do their job include "client facing," "project management," and "customer service."
+You can find details on the most important group manager responsibilities below.

 Group Manager Resume